 I’ve practiced old fashioned psychiatry with a modern twist in Augusta, Georgia, since 1985, getting to know my patients very well.
-I believe in achieving an excellent doctor-patient relationship above all things.
+I believe in achieving an excellent, therapeutic doctor-patient relationship above all things.

 To help my patients as much as possible, I’ve used both talk therapy and medications, and I’ll continue to do so.
 My approach to the practice of medicine is 100% patient-centered.
 It’s all about finding out what works best for each individual.

 For many people medications are not the best answer.
 That’s why I’m excited to have introduced to Augusta a high tech, highly effective treatment modality called rTMS, or repetitive transcranial magnetic stimulation therapy.
 A non-drug psychiatric treatment, TMS was approved by the FDA because it’s effective and safe, but patients love it because it’s easy on their bodies, and often works much more rapidly than medicines.

 It’s mandatory that psychiatry push the limits as we adopt new brain treatment technologies, but we must not abandon the minds or the souls of our patients as we do so.
-There is no substitute for a carefully constructed trusting relationship where the truth can be told.
+There is no substitute for a carefully constructed trusting relationship.
+Hippocrates had it right.

 Finding the right treatment means finding what’s exactly right – effective, safe, and as free of side effects as possible – for each individual person.
 Some patients need only talk therapy.
 Some need only medications.
 Some need both.
 Some need TMS.
 There is no universally effective psychiatric treatment.